Importance Weighted Generative Networks: Evaluation

-\subsection{In a high dimensional image setting, how does importance weighting compare with conditional generation?}
+\subsection{In a High-dimensional Image Setting, How Does Importance Weighting Compare with Conditional Generation?}

-Next we evaluate performance of importance weighted MMD on image generation.
+Next we evaluate performance of importance weighted MMD on high-dimensional image generation.
 In this section we address two questions: Can our estimators generate simulations from $\P$ in such a setting, and how do the resulting images compare with those obtained using a C-GAN?
 To do so, we evaluate several generative models on the Yearbook dataset~\cite{Ginosar2017portraits}, which contains over $37,\!000$ high school yearbook photos across over $100$ years and demonstrates evolving styles and demographics.
 The goal is to produce images uniformly across each half decade.
 Each GAN, however, is trained on the original dataset, which contains many more photos from recent decades.

-Since we have specified $\ModFunc$ in terms of a single covariate (time), we can compare with both upsampling and C-GANs.
-For the C-GAN, we use a conditional version of the standard DCGAN architecture (C-DCGAN).
+Since we have specified $\ModFunc$ in terms of a single covariate (time), we can compare with C-GANs.
+For the C-GAN, we use a conditional version of the standard DCGAN architecture (C-DCGAN) \cite{radford2015unsupervised}.

-Fig.~\ref{fig:yearbook6} shows generated images from each network.
+Figure~\ref{fig:yearbook6} shows generated images from each network.
 All networks were trained until convergence.
-The images show a diversity across hairstyles, demographics and facial expressions.
-Since some covariates have fewer than $65$ images, C-DCGAN cannot learn the conditional distributions.
-We note that while upsampling is competitive with our proposed methods, it lacks theoretical guarantees.
-We conjecture that our discriminator is powerful enough to learn to ignore the additional $k(x_i,x_i)$ terms introduced by upsampling, even for finite samples.
-Implementation details and additional experiments are shown Appendix~\ref{sec:moreExp}.
+The images show a diversity across hairstyles, demographics and facial expressions, indicating the successful temporal rebalancing.
+Even while importance duplication introduces approximations and lacks the theoretical guarantees of the other two methods, all three importance-based methods achieve comparable quality.
+Since some covariates have fewer than $65$ images, C-DCGAN cannot learn the conditional distributions, and is unstable across a variety of training parameters.
+Implementation details and additional experiments are shown in Appendix~\ref{sec:moreExp}.

-\subsection{When \texorpdfstring{$\ModFunc$}{M} is unknown, but can be estimated up to a normalizing constant on a subset of data, are we able to sample from our target distribution?}
+\subsection{When \texorpdfstring{$\ModFunc$}{M} Is Unknown, but Can Be Estimated Up to a Normalizing Constant on a Subset of Data, Are We Able to Sample from our Target Distribution?}